pootsbook/crossingtherubicon/_posts/2025-04-19-html-gardening-with-herb.md

 Looking further, but remaining in ERB, we could write a helper method and ensure that all instances of the Bootstrap Alert use the helper method, rewriting the AST, or simply re-rendering the ERB to file with this modification.

-And should one wish to make the switch to a more component-based view layer with GitHub’s ViewComponent or (should I win my colleagues over) Phlex, it should also be possible to automate the transition from ERB to Phlex.
+And should one wish to make the switch to a more component-based view layer with GitHub’s ViewComponent or (should I win my colleagues over) Phlex, it should also be possible to automate the transition from ERB.

 These two Herb use-cases are things I would very much like to explore.